turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 #### WeatherComponent
 Describes a Rigid Body Physics object.
-- WeatherParams: table -- Returns a table to modify weather parameters
-- OceanParams : table -- Returns a table to modify ocean parameters (if ocean is enabled)
+- OceanParameters : OceanParameters -- Returns a table to modify ocean parameters (if ocean is enabled)
-- AtmosphereParams : table -- Returns a table to modify atmosphere parameters
+- AtmosphereParameters : AtmosphereParameters -- Returns a table to modify atmosphere parameters
-- VolumetricCloudParams : table -- Returns a table to modify volumetric cloud parameters
+- VolumetricCloudParameters : VolumetricCloudParameters -- Returns a table to modify volumetric cloud parameters
 - SkyMapName : string -- Resource name for sky texture
 - ColorGradingMapName : string -- Resource name for color grading map